 - Patients who are being screened for COVID-19 or who have already tested positive are not allowed any visitors

 - Children under age 12 will not be allowed entry into Clements University Hospital or the Outpatient Building (WA).
 This is the current UT Southwestern policy during flu season.

 You can take advantage of our virtual technology, including Skype, to stay connected to your loved ones.
 More information about these options

-Before entering our University Hospital or clinics, all visitors ages 2 and older are asked to wear a clean mask or a cloth covering that meets the CDC guidelines:
+Before entering our University Hospital or clinics, all visitors ages 2 and older are required to wear a clean mask or a cloth covering that meets the CDC guidelines:

 - Fits snugly but comfortably against the side of the face

 - Is secured with ties or ear loops